top of page

 Research

-• Our lab focuses on understanding how the molecular architectures of proteins are funneled into their specialized activities.
+• Understanding how the specific molecular architectures are funneled into specialized activity(ies).

-• Given the emerging and pivotal roles of ion channels and prenyltransferases in numerous human diseases, we aim to provide novel molecular insights that may facilitate the future development of targeted therapeutic strategies.
+• Illuminating the molecular mechanism of ion channels and prenyltransferase dysfunction in human diseases, with future prospects of enabling the development of targeted therapeutic strategies.

 To do so, we use a wide array of approaches: